 As a professional hair stylist, the most common confession I hear is, “I cut my own hair.”
-My mother has made this confession to me before, colleagues of mine (women who work in the beauty industry), and even my clients!
-That’s about as offensive as it gets.
+My mother has made this confession to me before, colleagues of mine (women who work in the beauty industry), and even my clients.

 Use the right tools.